onthebusiness/harelang.org/content/tutorials/introduction.md

       through.
 The first directory is always the current directory, so if you want to add a private module called "example" you can place its files at ./example/*.ha.
 The standard library is usually installed (on Unix systems) at /usr/src/hare/stdlib, and third-party modules are installed at /usr/src/hare/third-party, both of which are configured in your HAREPATH by default.
-We recommend that you make liberal use of these resources in your work &mdash; don't hesitiate to read the source code for your dependencies.
+We recommend that you make liberal use of these resources in your work&nbsp;&mdash; don't hesitiate to read the source code for your dependencies.

-      These are the basics &mdash; enough to get started with real-world Hare programs.
+      These are the basics&nbsp;&mdash; enough to get started with real-world Hare programs.
 If you want to learn more, about how to organize large projects, how to write Hare libraries, how to compile different code for each platform, and so on, check out the [modules tutorial][0] next.

       [0]: /tutorials/modules
 ---

 And that's the Hare programming language!
 Nice work getting through all of that.
-We didn't cover everything here &mdash; check out the [Hare specification](/specification) if you want the comprehensive reference.
+We didn't cover everything here&nbsp;&mdash; check out the [Hare specification](/specification) if you want the comprehensive reference.
 If you encounter any unusual code out there in the wild that you don't understand, don't hesitate to reach out for help.